Blog

 Mavro: The Quintessential Local Cypriot Wine

 Mavro, a traditional Cypriot grape variety, holds a significant place in Cyprus’s winemaking history.
-This indigenous grape, whose name means “black” in Greek, produces a versatile and approachable red wine that reflects the island’s unique terroir and winemaking heritage.
-Known for its light to medium body, soft tannins, and fruity character, Mavro wine serves as an excellent introduction to Cypriot viticulture.
+This indigenous grape, whose name means “black” in Greek, yields a versatile, approachable red wine.
+It captures the island’s unique terroir and winemaking heritage.
+Mavro wine, known for its light body, soft tannins, and fruity character, is a perfect introduction to Cypriot viticulture.

 Historical Background

 Mavro has been cultivated in Cyprus for centuries, with its origins tracing back to ancient times.
-It plays a pivotal role in the production of Commandaria, one of the world’s oldest wines, which has been made in Cyprus for over 4,000 years.
+Mavro is key to making Commandaria, one of the world’s oldest wines, produced in Cyprus for over 4,000 years.
 Despite its ancient roots, Mavro remains relevant today, enjoyed by locals and visitors alike.

 Viticultural Characteristics

 Climate Adaptation: Mavro thrives in Cyprus’s Mediterranean climate, characterized by hot, dry summers and mild, wet winters.
-The grape’s thick skin allows it to withstand the intense sunlight and heat, making it well-suited to the island’s conditions.
+Its thick skin helps it endure Cyprus’ intense heat and sunlight, making it ideal for the island’s climate.

-Terroir: Mavro is grown in various regions across Cyprus, including the Troodos Mountains, where higher altitudes and cooler temperatures contribute to the grape’s balanced acidity and vibrant fruit flavours.
+Terroir: Mavro thrives in regions like the Troodos, where cooler temperatures and higher altitudes enhance its balanced acidity and vibrant flavours.

 Winemaking Process

 Winemakers employ both traditional and modern techniques to produce Mavro wine.
 The grapes are typically harvested by hand to ensure quality.
-The fermentation process varies depending on the desired style of the wine, ranging from stainless steel tanks for a fresh and fruity profile to oak barrels for added complexity and depth.
+Fermentation methods vary based on the desired wine style.
+Stainless steel tanks create fresh, fruity profiles, while oak barrels add complexity and depth.

 Tasting Notes